Does the EAA Apply to Existing Products After The June 28, 2025 Deadline?

 “the first making available of a product on the Community market.”

-This aligns with our Best Buy example: it’s not about when the sale happens, but when the product was first made available in the EU.
+This aligns with our corrected Best Buy example: it’s not about the model’s history in the EU.
+It’s about when each unit first enters the EU market.

 Recitals Confirmation